Skyost/Bonsoir/docs/content/docs.md

 * macOS : 10.15 (El Capitan), for the same reason as above.
 * Windows : Win 10 (19H1/1903) (Mai 2019 Update).
   The [WIN32 DNS-SD API](https://msdn.microsoft.com/en-us/library/windows.networking.servicediscovery.dnssd.aspx)
-  has been exposed from, at least, this version.
+  has been exposed from, at least, that version.
 * Linux : requires [Avahi daemon](https://www.avahi.org/), because Bonsoir uses its D-Bus interface for browsing and registering mDNS/DNS-SD services.